alttch/eva3/doc/drivers.rst

 After the successful load, PHI will automatically create the most suitable driver for itself, called *<phi_id>.default*.
 This usually provides basic driver logic and doesn't mean the driver is suitable for your task.
-You may replace it's LPI module or define different driver with another LPI.
+You may replace it's LPI module or define a different driver with another LPI.

 To assign driver to the specified item, use the command: